puffscoin/web3.js/docs/web3-eth-debug.rst

 ============

-The ``web3-eth-debug`` module allows you to interact with the Ethereum node's debug methods.
+The ``web3-eth-debug`` module allows you to interact with the PUFFScoin node's debug methods.

 .. code-block:: javascript